 In addition to its wicking action, the Boulder 125 Crew Jersey has perforated vents along the torso and upper arm, where pit zips are located on rain jackets.
 The leggings also have them in the waistband and the crotch.
 This is a nice technical feature rarely seen on baselayer garments, to help regulate your temperature by venting excess warmth and water vapor.

 The sizing of the Boulder 125 crew jersey and leggings I tested is form fitting, which is what you want on a technical baselayer garment to promote wicking action.
 Despite that, I didn’t find the fit to be unnaturally tight because both garments have a good deal of stretch to them which makes wearing them quite comfortable.

 Artilect’s Boulder 125 baselayer crew jersey and leggings are made with Nuyarn, a wool and synthetic blend that combines the warmth and comfort of wool with the added durability and wicking action of synthetic fabric.
 I’ve been quite impressed with the jersey’s wicking capabilities on winter hikes, which far exceed those of other wool baselayers that I own.
 If you prefer wool over synthetic baselayer garments, I recommend giving these Artilect ones a go.
 There’s a lot to be said for wool baselayers that combine the comfort of merino wool with the stretch, wicking, and increased durability of synthetic fabrics for winter hiking and other vigorous winter activities.

 Disclosure: The author received baselayer garments from Artilect for this review.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.